pop-cosmos: Star formation over 12 Gyr from generative modelling of a deep infrared-selected galaxy catalogue: Introduction

 We have developed a new approach for setting realistic, data-driven priors over the non-parametric seven-bin \citep{leja19_sfh} SFH description.
 The basis for this prior is our \pc\ generative model for the redshift-evolving galaxy population \citep{alsing20, alsing23, leistedt23, alsing24, thorp24, thorp25b, thorp25a}.
 The model is calibrated on $\sim\!420,000$ galaxies from the Cosmic Evolution Survey's \citep[COSMOS;][]{scoville07} COSMOS2020 \citep{weaver22} catalogue, subject to a \textit{Spitzer} IRAC $\mlim<26$ magnitude limit.
 This large sample therefore captures the full diversity of galaxy properties above the flux limit, including rare galaxies.
 The catalogue includes 26-band photometric data spanning the full ultraviolet (UV) to mid-infrared (MIR) wavelength range, benefitting from homogeneous depth, and self-consistent model-based photometric extraction \citep{weaver23_farmer}.
-The wavelength coverage of the COSMOS2020 catalogue is sufficient to constrain the population-level distributions over \pc's physical description of galaxies in terms of a 16 stellar population synthesis (SPS; for a review see \citealp{tinsley80, conroy13, iyer25}) parametrization.
+The broad wavelength coverage of the COSMOS2020 catalogue, along with the inclusion of narrow and wideband data, makes it richly informative for \pc's physical description of galaxies in terms of a 16-parameter stellar population synthesis (SPS; for a review see \citealp{tinsley80, conroy13, iyer25}) model.

 By training the model on a single, clean photometric sample, and incorporating selection and data models (models of the measurement uncertainties) into the training process, \pc\ sidesteps many of the difficulties associated with incorporating auxiliary estimates of scaling relations or physical properties into the calibration of the model (as is done by empirical models; e.g.\ \citealp{moster18, behroozi19}), and obviates the need for calibrating the systematics and selection effects of these heterogeneous external analyses.
-The \pc\ model has been shown to reproduce key galaxy evolution scaling relations such as the stellar mass function \citep[SMF; see, e.g.][]{leja20, thorne21, driver22, weaver23, shuntov24, zalesky25}, star-forming main sequence \citep[see, e.g.][]{daddi07, speagle14, leja22, sandles22, popesso23, fu24}, mass--metallicity relation \citep[see, e.g.][]{tremonti04, gallazzi05, gallazzi14, zahid17, cullen19, calabro21, kashino22, chartab24}, and fundamental metallicity relation \citep[see, e.g.][]{mannucci10, lara10, zahid14, cresci19, curti20, curti24}.
+The \pc\ model has been shown to reproduce key galaxy evolution scaling relations such as the stellar mass function \citep[SMF; see, e.g.][]{leja20, thorne21, driver22, weaver23, shuntov24, zalesky25}, star-forming main sequence \citep[see, e.g.][]{noeske07, daddi07, speagle14, leja22, sandles22, popesso23, fu24}, mass--metallicity relation \citep[see, e.g.][]{tremonti04, gallazzi05, gallazzi14, zahid17, cullen19, calabro21, kashino22, chartab24}, and fundamental metallicity relation \citep[see, e.g.][]{mannucci10, lara10, zahid14, cresci19, curti20, curti24}.

 In this paper we utilize our \pc\ model to investigate the SFH of the galaxy population over cosmic time.
 In Section~\ref{sec:model_data} we summarize the \pc\ model and the resultant mock galaxy catalogues we use as the basis for our analysis.
 In Section~\ref{sec:sfrd} we use these mock catalogues to derive the evolving cosmic star formation rate density (SFRD, \citealt{madau14}) between $0<z<3.5$ by direct integration of synthetic galaxy SFRs (rather than using luminosity functions).
 In Section~\ref{sec:sf_q} we then look at the evolving fractions of star-forming (SF) and quiescent (Q) galaxies as identified using both colour-based selection \citep[e.g.][]{daddi04, wuyts07, williams09, ilbert10, ilbert13, arnouts13, leja19_uvj} and specific star formation rate (sSFR) \citep[e.g.][]{ilbert10, ilbert13, dominguez11}.
 We then investigate the different evolution of the SF and Q populations, looking at both their SMFs (Section~\ref{sec:smf}) and SFHs (Section~\ref{sec:sfh}).
 We discuss our results in Section~\ref{sec:discussion} and present our conclusions in Section~\ref{sec:conclusions}.